Code-Institute-Submissions/globeconnections/README.md

 ## (e) SKELETON:

-- *The design for this website is depicted in the wire-frames attached below to demonstrate how it is supposed to display on small, medium and large screen sizes:*
+- *The design for this website is depicted in the wire-frames attached below to demonstrate how it is supposed to display on large, medium and small screen sizes:*

 *(i) [LARGE-SCREENS-WIRE-FRAMES](/assets/wireframes/large-screens-wireframe-GLOBECONNECTIONS.pdf "wireframe for large-sized screens")*